 Housing is primarily an issue measured and planned for on a town-by-town basis.
 However the needs of certain populations, like seniors and those who may need an institutional setting, are often served at the regional level.
 Funding for housing assistance, whether for new construction or rehabilitation, is also provided at the regional level.

-In Maine, Federal Community Development Block Grant (CDBG) funds for housing ssistance are available through the Office of Community Development at the Maine Department of Economic and Community Development (DECD).
+In Maine, Federal Community Development Block Grant (CDBG) funds for housing assistance are available through the Office of Community Development at the Maine Department of Economic and Community Development (DECD).
 Local governments applying for these limited funds must demonstrate their capacity to properly administer the funds.
 A town may work with one or two of its neighboring towns to develop this capacity, or it can seek assistance from the Washington Hancock Community Agency, which currently administers most of the region's CDBG housing assistance funds.

 The town of [town name] is completing an in-depth housing assessment in early 2014 to prepare for an application from the region in the 20## CDBG grant application cycle.
 If awarded, the grant would implement housing rehabilitation/assistance over the 20##-20## construction seasons.